-- 2. Provide professional development opportunities outside of the school to expose business office staff to ensure best practices.
-This could also include hiring an outside consultant to provide the training in-house. - Ensure that no one employee has custody of an asset, such as cash, and maintains all records for the transactions.
-Ensure that no one employee handles a financial process from start to finish. - 4.
-Create a document for fundraisers that includes detailed procedures and forms, including a revenue potential form with estimated revenues and expenditures, and a form the event coordinator signs to indicate they are responsible for the event. - 5.
-Ensure that the event coordinator and an accounting staff member, or a volunteer, or the assistant principal, are present after a fundraising event to count funds and document the count.
-Ensure that at least one of these individuals is an employee of the charter school. - 6.
-Review its fiscal policies and procedures document in light of the recent changes in its administrative and support staff in the business office and in its executive leadership. - 7.
-Change its fiscal policies and procedures document to remove the requirement that the executive director be present to count cash received. - 8.
-Provide lockboxes for each classroom to help secure cash and checks received daily. - 9.
-Provide lockboxes for the student store to help secure cash received.
+2. Provide professional development opportunities outside of the school to expose business office staff to ensure best practices.
+This could also include hiring an outside consultant to provide the training in-house.

+Ensure that no one employee has custody of an asset, such as cash, and maintains all records for the transactions.
+Ensure that no onez employee handles a financial process from start to finish.

+4. Create a document for fundraisers that includes detailed procedures and forms, including a revenue potential form with estimated revenues and expenditures, and a form the event coordinator signs to indicate they are responsible for the event.

+5. Ensure that the event coordinator and an accounting staff member, or a volunteer, or the assistant principal, are present after a fundraising event to count funds and document the count.
+Ensure that at least one of these individuals is an employee of the charter school

+Review its fiscal policies and procedures document considering the recent changes in its administrative and support staff in the business office and in its executive leadership.

+7. Change its fiscal policies and procedures document to remove the requirement that the executive director be present to count cash received.

+8. Provide lockboxes for each classroom to help secure cash and checks received daily.

+9. Provide lockboxes for the student store to help secure cash received.

+Follow-Up Recommendations

+- Include business office staff (e.g., staff accountant and others) in the NetSuite implementation to ensure all staff can provide input and receive training through the process. - Implement recommendation No. 6 above for all sporting events and other student events at which cash is collected.